 The Econometric Society is pleased to announce that the 2020 Frisch Medal selection committee of Steven Berry (Chair), Marianne Bertrand, and Stephen Redding has awarded this year’s Frisch Medal of the Econometric Society to Kate Ho and Robin Lee for their paper, "Insurer Competition in Health Care Markets”, (Econometrica, Vol. 85, No. 2, March 2017, 379-417).

-First awarded in 1978, the Frisch Medal is presented biennially for the best applied (empirical or theoretical) paper published in Econometrica during the previous five years.The award will be presented by Econometric Society President, Tim Besley, on August 27, 2018 at the European Summer Econometric Society meeting in Cologne, Germany.
+First awarded in 1978, the Frisch Medal is presented biennially for the best applied (empirical or theoretical) paper published in Econometrica during the previous five years.The award was presented by Econometric Society President, Orazio Attanasio, on August 17, 2020 at the Econometric Society and Bocconi University Virtual World Congress.

 The committee wrote the following citation: